-You can improve your digital signage in just ten minutes with an easy experiment.
+You can improve your digital signage with an easy experiment.
 Go to one of your displays during a high traffic period, and watch what people do.
 Make a note of people’s behavior as they pass, and what’s on the screen at that moment.
 Repeat a few times.
 Then look at your observation results and think about what it all means.

 Something similar is used in education, called Partial Interval Recording.
 This is a method to see quickly a certain behavior is or is not occurring.
 For you, that behavior is whether people are looking at your displays or not.
 As they pass by, are they looking at your screens, or are they on their phone, or looking at the floor, or talking to someone?

 Pay attention to when people look.
 What do you think catches their eye and grabs their attention?
 Did they seem to suddenly notice the screen?
 What was on the screen at that moment that made them look?
 Was it a graphic, a certain background or a particular color scheme?

 Various studies tell us that images grab attention more than text.
 Was there an image on the display that attracted them?
 Designers often say that high contrast message designs are easier to read and more noticeable – was there one on the screen when people looked?

 Was there video that made them look?
 Movement often draws the eye.
 Or, if you’re using sound, was it something they heard that attracted them?

 If they were already looking for the display as they approached, that probably means they’ve become used to getting certain information from that display as they pass – time, weather, news, traffic information, etc. If you have a design scheme that uses certain background colors for certain types of messages (for example, blue backgrounds for internal information, green backgrounds for environmental messages, orange backgrounds for social events), they may have learned this system and looked because they knew there might be something interesting for them.